Blog

 Must garner little heed.

 We’ve been going through the gyrations associated with the incomprehensible system that determines when and where I move.
 First, they tell you you are hot to move, then tease you with a list of possible assignments, only to withdraw that list a few days later and replace it with one that is dense with substantially worse options.
 A few days after that, they tell you that there aren’t enough people to fill all the positions, and that the positions that must be filled are all the sorts of jobs that make my skin crawl.
-Once this drill is complete, they … Read the rest
+Once this drill is complete, they tell you to volunteer for the jobs you want, and make you sit and wait for several weeks while they decide how to best ignore your preferences.

 Dickenson's poem says she's nobody,